Tinystep1/cmfive-docs/_tutorials/anatomy_module/installAndMigrations.md

 After runnning the migration we can verify that the table was created in the database. <br />
 To roll back we can click 'rollback to here' next to our migration.
 This will run the down fuction and the table will be removed.

 Make sure the migration is run and we can now look at creating our item model and our module service class.
-For details see [here](theModelsFolder).
+Click Next below.